The cause of Equine Grass Sickness (EGS) is still unknown, although it is thought to be due to the ingestion of toxin from pasture.

 Diagnosing Equine Grass Sickness

-Diagnosis EGS is challenging, as affected animals may only show a few of the known symptoms, and it can be very difficult to distinguish between EGS and other causes of colic or weight loss.
+Diagnosis EGS is challenging, as affected animals may only show a few of the known symptoms.
+It can be very difficult to distinguish between EGS and other causes of colic or weight loss.

 Definitive diagnosis can only be reached by sampling the nerves of the intestine, either under general anaesthetic or at post mortem, so on many occasions this is not reached – there is no definitive test in the awake, live horse.